nmatei/node-api/README.md

 - run [http://localhost:3000/teams/install](http://localhost:3000/teams/install)
 - now you can run all CRUD operations
   - the same as for json but change url **"teams-json" -> "teams"**

+## TODOs

+in case port us used...

+- give hints...
+- and change port if not possible.

+add port config